Moulik21/transit-info/terms-of-use.md

-# Terms of Usefor Alexa Skills
+# Terms of Use for Alexa Skills

 ## General